ay0408/CompLaplace/README.md

 For details of our mechanisms, please see our paper entitled "Privacy-Preserving Statistical Analysis of Genomic Data using Compressive Mechanism with Haar Wavelet Transform" presented at Privacy Security Workshop at RECOMB'22.

+The paper will be published in Journal of Computational Biology (https://doi.org/10.1089/cmb.2022.0246).

 ### Contact
 Akito Yamamoto